soroushchehresa/awesome-coronavirus/.github/pull_request_template.md

-I checked the following items before submitting this pull request:
+### By submitting this pull request I confirm I've read and complied with the below requirements 🖖

 - [ ] **I only updated `data/*.json`.**
 - [ ] The updated JSON file doesn't have any errors and has the correct indent style (2 Space Tab).
 (Recommended online validator: [JSON Formatter](https://jsonformatter.curiousconcept.com))